Billgonzo123/NASAteroids/README.md

 ## Usage:

-- On the home screen you will see a leaderboard with the 10 highest player's score and button to login or signup.
-If you are first visiting the app, be sure to signup in order to play the game.
+- On the home screen you will see a leaderboard with the 10 highest player's scores and button to login, signup or start a new game.
+If you are first visiting the app, be sure to signup in order to compete on the leader board.
 If you are a returning user and have an account, just login.
 - Once you are login in, you are taken to your user profile page where you again see the leaderboard along with your personal top 5 scores and buttons to start the game or logout.
 - Once you start the game you are taken to the gameplay screen.
 Good luck and may the odds be ever in your favor.